grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Shit.
 Ah fucking well.
 Up we go, boys!
 Hemi, want to let some air into my girl?"

 A few minutes later a loud hiss pushed through the boat as Hemi opened up the compressed air into the main ballast tanks.
-The _Prospect_ rose slowly until it bobbed with its deck awash at the surface.
+The _Prospect_ rose slowly until it bobbed onto the surface with its deck awash.

 [//]: # (### They run diesels on the surface, with the bilge pumps --- noisily)